joshbeard/joshbeard.me-website/src/me.md

 Although I occasionally feel the urge to express my opinions on political or social issues, I typically hold back, confining such discussions to my family or closest friends.
-I was more flippant online 20 years ago, when things seemed a bit less consequential.
+I was more flippant online 20 years ago, when things seemed a bit less consequential and the separation of online and offline was more distinct.
 My stance has increasingly become contrarian against dominant social, cultural, and political issues, trends, and ideologies, which I've observed growing more authoritarian and dogmatic in recent years.
 Concurrently, my own viewpoints have evolved significantly.

 ```ascii-art-left
         _,--',   _._.--._____